Does your Craft Business Need Insurance?

 What are the different types of insurance?

-There are several different types of insurance but generally the main ones a small handmade business would be interested in are:
+There are several different types of insurance but generally, the main ones a small handmade business would be interested in are:

 • Property Insurance – in a nutshell, it protects your stuff.
 It will pay to replace or repair your property (i.e. equipment, inventory, supplies, buildings, etc.) if they are damaged in an event the insurance company deems acceptable; fires may be covered but floods may not, it all depends on your policy.

-• Liability Insurance – this one basically helps you out if someone wants to sue you.
+• Liability Insurance – this one helps you if someone wants to sue you.
 When someone gets hurt or their property gets damaged due to your business, they may file a lawsuit, in which case liability insurance would cover or help cover your legal fees and any fees you have to pay upon settling or losing a case.

 Why aren’t I covered under my home and car insurance?